shamsalmon/ansible-role-osquery/README.md

 # Ansible Role: osquery

-Ansible Role to install and configure osquery for Ubuntu.
+Ansible Role to install and configure osquery for Redhat / Ubuntu Systems

 ## Requirements